 VA loans are one of the significant benefits you get for serving your country.
 People who qualify for a VA loan do not have to deal with as much hassle as far as qualifying for a VA loan, and the rates are usually excellent as well.

-Here are some of the key things to know about VA loans in 2017:
+Here are some of the key things to know about VA home financing in 2017:

 - No down payment needed: For most Americans, no down payment home loans are a thing of the past.
-The closest most people can get is a 3.5% down FHA loan.
+The closest most people can get is a 3.5% down-payment issued via FHA loan guidelines.
 But if you can qualify for a VA loan, it usually can be with no money down.
+Qualified VA borrowers love the $0 down home loans.
 All you need to pay is closing costs and the VA funding fee.

 - No mortgage insurance: If you qualify for a VA loan, you do not have to pay for mortgage insurance or PMI.
 This is usually required for people who have less than 20% stake in the property.
 PMI will typically add $100 or more to your monthly payment.

 - Flexible lending requirements: Many other lenders have higher credit standards than a decade ago.
 But the VA home loan is a military benefit, so the standards are quite flexible.
 As long as you have a credit score of 620 or higher, you should be able to qualify for a VA home loan.

 - Low interest VA rates: VA home loans are usually lower than market rates, so you should be able to have one of the lowest possible monthly payments.